lakelandchp/lda-export/README.md

 - To configure the directory for data export: `--outputDir=DIRNAME`
 - To export data from all tables: `--backup`

-When compiled, this project emits a binary named `persist`
+When compiled, this project emits a binary named `lda-export`